-The Boat Race is always umpired by an 'old Blue', with an ex-Oxford rower alternating year-on-year with an ex-Cambridge rower.
-The Umpire is there to ensure neither crew commits a "foul" by warning them to keep to their own racing line.
-If either crew should experience equipment failure before an agreed marker, approximately 500m into the race, the Umpire may declare "No Race" and the race can be restarted from the beginning.
+The Boat Race is always umpired by an 'old Blue', with an ex-Oxford umpire alternating year-on-year with an ex-Cambridge umpire.
+The Umpire tries to ensure neither crew commits a "foul" by warning them to keep to their own racing line.
+If either crew should experience equipment failure before an agreed marker, approximately 500m into the race the Umpire may declare "No Race" and offer a restart or re-row the race.